-An information guide with more detailed information on Income Tax.
+A factsheet with more detailed information on Income Tax.

 A download is a document (like a research report, a leaflet, or an application form) that can be transferred from our website to your computer.
 You can download a file, view it on your screen, print it, or save it to your computer.

 Most downloads on this website are PDFs.
 We use this format to ensure that the document looks the same on everyone’s computer (website pages, by contrast, appear differently depending on how people have set their computer up).